 In 1910 she started her relationship with the White Star Line, first working on Majestic before transferring to Olympic, the largest liner of the day.
 She reportedly enjoyed working on the huge liner, even if the 17 hour days were long and the pay was minimal (Around £2.20 a month, equivalent to a meagre £200 today) but reported that Americans were much more likely to be personable to her when she served them.

 Jessop was on board when Olympic set sail on her fifth voyage from Southampton to New York on September 20 1911.
 The liner suffered a collision with British warship HMS Hawke in the Solent.
 The two ships were steaming parallel to each other when Olympic turned starboard, the wide radius of her turn took the Captain of HMS Hawke by surprise and his ship effectively rammed the starboard near the stern.
-HMS Hawke had been designed to ram ships with her prow and the collision caused significant damage, flooding two watertight compartments and twisting the propellor shaft.
+HMS Hawke had been designed to ram ships with her prow and the collision caused significant damage, flooding two watertight compartments and twisting the propeller shaft.
 There were no fatalities or serious injuries and the ship returned to port under her own power.
 The collision was a financial disaster for White Star Line but certainly enhanced the reputation of the class as "unsinkable".
 HMS Hawke fared less well, almost capsizing from the impact.
 She was repaired but a few short years later was sunk by a German U-Boat early in World War I, with the loss of 524 men.

-Violet Jessop would be out of work as her ship was returned to Belfast for repairs but when White Star Line were looking for staff to crew the newly launched sister ship, Violet was convinced by friends and family to return to her role.
+Violet Jessop would be out of work as her ship was returned to Belfast for repairs but when White Star Line were looking for staff to crew the newly launched sister ship Titanic, Violet was convinced by friends and family to return to her role.
 And so it was that she was aboard the ill fated liner on her maiden voyage.